Nebo15/qbill.docs/source/includes/_interacting.md

 ```

 <aside class="notice">
 Even trough we support different scopes for tokens, you should simply use token from a Project settings in your Dashboard.
-(This token have a ```poject``` access scope.)
+(This token have a ```project``` access scope.)
 All following mentions of token should read as "project scope token".
 </aside>

 <aside class="warning">